christiamenrique/EcommerceUpdate/README.md

 * Filter products	from low to high and high to low prices
 * Contact page that allows you to enter your name, phone number, email and comment
 * Contact page also has a jumbotron
-* All in the contact page has html
+* All input field has html validation
 * It has a api Routes, node server, morgan which is use to see the loggins
 * It has a design diagram which include the ERD (Entity Relationship Diagram) and FDD (functional decomposition diagram) of the application
-* It has the ecomDB which is the database that I'm using
-* It has a License and the test to make sure some API's works

 # Demo